Homemade Chocolate Fudge

 • Return to heat.

-• Sprinkle a marble board with cold water.
+• When fudge is close to temperature, sprinkle a marble board with ice cold water.

 • Dot with butter.